Evoked object from numpy array.

 (default), the delay of this filter is compensated for, making it

 non-causal.
-If phase='zero-double'
+If phase='zero-double',

 then this filter is applied twice, once forward, and once backward

 (also making it non-causal).
-If 'minimum'
+If 'minimum', then a minimum-phase filter

 will be constricted and applied, which is causal but has weaker stop-band